speechly/docs/content/client-libraries/usage.md

 ---
 title: Basic usage
-description: All Speechly Client Libraries follow the design paradigm outlined below.
+description: How to install, instantiate and use Speechly Client Libraries
 display: article
 category: "User guide"
 weight: 1